TL;DR

 For corporate occupiers with stable medium-to-long-term space requirements, the current Hong Kong office market presents a rare entry window.
 Prices have corrected by an estimated 40% to 50% from their 2019 peaks across most non-trophy assets, and with vacancy rates running at historically high levels, sellers — including distressed landlords and developers managing unsold strata inventory — have limited negotiating leverage.
 Buyers are increasingly able to transact at prices that reflect genuine value rather than speculative premium, and in some cases are securing fitout contributions or deferred payment structures as additional incentives.

-For pure investment buyers, the calculus remains challenging in the near term.
-A meaningful recovery in transactional yield compression would require either a significant fall in interest rates or a sustained rental recovery, neither of which appears imminent given current supply pipelines.
-That said, investors with a five-to-seven-year horizon and an ability to acquire without leverage may find select opportunities, particularly in well-located strata floors where owner-occupier demand provides a built-in exit route.
+For pure allocation buyers, the calculus remains challenging in the near term.
+A meaningful recovery in transactional benefit compression would require either a significant fall in interest rates or a sustained rental recovery, neither of which appears imminent given current supply pipelines.
+That said, custodians with a five-to-seven-year horizon and an ability to acquire without leverage may find select opportunities, particularly in well-located strata floors where owner-occupier demand provides a built-in exit route.
 The dominance of end-users in the current transaction pool is itself a stabilising factor — it removes distressed forced selling from the equation and establishes a price floor supported by occupational demand rather than speculative sentiment.

 Frequently Asked Questions